 Chief Commercial Officer

-Philip is a seasoned executive and scientist with over 15 years of contract manufacturing experience, primarily focused in viral vectors and other complex biologics.
-He has been with Paragon since 2002 and is heavily involved in Paragon’s corporate strategy.
-Prior to his current position as SVP of Commercial Manufacturing, Philip was the VP of Business Development and Principle Scientist at Paragon.
-Preceding to that role, Philip has held positions as the Corporate Scientific Liaison as well as the Group Leader for Paragon’s Analytical Department.
-Philip started his career at the University of Maryland and worked in a variety of scientific roles in both the School of Medicine and Cancer Center.
-Philip obtained a BA in Chemistry from The Johns Hopkins University and a Ph.D. in Pharmacology from the University of Maryland.
+Philip Wills, Chief Commercial Officer at Catalent Paragon Gene Therapy, is a veteran business executive and scientist with nearly two decades of contract manufacturing experience, primarily focused in viral vectors and other complex biologics.
+After joining Paragon in 2002, Philip held positions of increasing scope and responsibility, including appointments as the Principal Scientist and VP of Business Development.
+His career began at the University of Maryland and worked in a variety of scientific roles in both the School of Medicine and Cancer Center.
+Philip obtained a BA in Chemistry from Johns Hopkins University and a PhD in Pharmacology from the University of Maryland Medical School.

 Chief Financial Officer